john-david/public/README.md

 # public
-A collection of random projects
+A collection of random projects.
 This code is for demonstration purposes only.
 ________